geekgarry/geekplus-admin-vue-ui/README.md

 If you want router permission && generate menu by user roles , you can use this branch [permission-control]()

 For `typescript` version, you can use [vue-typescript-admin-template](https://github.com/Armour/vue-typescript-admin-template) (Credits: [@Armour](https://github.com/Armour))
+The peoject uses websocket to push messages.
+Simply configure the wbsocket connection address in src/utils/websocket. js and perform detailed configuration based on the backend service address
 ## Related Project

 - [geekplus-admin-springboot-api]([https://github.com/geekgarry/geekplus-admin-vue](https://github.com/geekgarry/geekplus-admin-springboot-api))